nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 The wallet provides the user with a status update, indicating that the A2Pay has been successfully sent.
 8. TPP request PSP metadata: The TPP requests the ASPSPs metadata using the PSP identifier given in the P2Pay
 9. ASPSP send PSP metadata: The ASPSP provides the PSP metadata object including the `payment_status_uri` endpoint
-8. TPP forwards A2Pay to issuing ASPSP:
+10. TPP forwards A2Pay to issuing ASPSP:
 TPP sends a [payment authorization object](#payment-authorization-object) including the the P2Pay and the original payment request object to the ASPSP for verification and/or execution of the payment using a supported payment rail and/or the [A2Pay Direct endpoint](#a2pay-direct-endpoint).
-9. ASPSP acknowledges receipt of A2Pay:
+11. ASPSP acknowledges receipt of A2Pay:
-ASPSP confirms receipt of the forwarded P2Pay as defined [here](#payment-status) and sends back the `payment_status_uri` to the TPP.
+ASPSP confirms receipt of the forwarded P2Pay.
-10. ASPSP [verifies P2Pay](#verification) and executes the transaction:
+12. ASPSP [verifies P2Pay](#verification) and executes the transaction:
 ASPSP validates the authenticity and integrity of the P2Pay.
 If valid, it executes the payment transaction.
-11. Wallet queries [payment status](#payment-status) from TPP:
+13. Wallet queries the [payment status](#payment-status) using the `payment_uri`, A2Pay `id` and the `payment-id`.
-The wallet initiates a query to TPP using the `payment_status_uri` to retrieve the current status of the payment.
-12. TPP queries [payment status](#payment-status) from ASPSP:
+14. TPP queries the [payment status](#payment-status) using the `payment_uri`, A2Pay `id` and the `payment-id`.
-TPP initiates a query to ASPSP using the `payment_status_uri` to retrieve the current status of the payment.
-13. ASPSP responds with [payment status](#payment-status) to TPP:
+15. ASPSP responds with [payment status](#payment-status) to TPP.
-ASPSP sends the [payment status](#payment-status) back to TPP.
+16. ASPSP responds with [payment status](#payment-status) to wallet.
-14. TPP forwards [payment status](#payment-status) to wallet:
-TPP relays the payment status received from the ASPSP to the wallet.
-15. Wallet shows payment status to user:
+17. Wallet shows payment status to user:
 The wallet provides the user with the payment status, indicating whether the transaction was successful or if any issues occurred.
-16. TPP shows payment status to user:
-TPP provides an additional confirmation of the payment status to the user, ensuring they are informed directly using a channel linked to the TPP like a merchant / bank app or website.
+18. Wallet follows `redirect_uri`	to allow the TPP to continue interacting with the user.

 To enable the Extended PaymentAuth Flow and allow a TPP to properly route an authorized payment request, the A2Pay must include the following mandatory details as defined in the [A2Pay schema](a2pay-schema.json):

 - `payment-product`: Specifies the payment instrument or scheme to be utilized for the transaction.
 - `sub`: Account identifier or account alias linked to the A2Pay.
 This can be represented by an IBAN or mobile phone number for example.

-The transport of the P2Pay and the related payment request may be done using the [A2Pay Direct endpoint](#a2pay-direct-endpoint) and / or an according payment rail or scheme like OpenBanking APIs or existing European / domestic schemes e.g., which must implement additional support for processing the A2Pay format, data structures and signatures and may also include additional actors like payment platforms or aquirers e.g..
+The transport of the P2Pay and the related payment request may be done using the [A2Pay Direct endpoint](#a2pay-direct-endpoint) and/or an according payment rail or scheme like OpenBanking APIs or existing European / domestic schemes e.g., which must implement additional support for processing the A2Pay format, data structures and signatures and may also include additional actors like payment platforms or aquirers e.g..
 The specific technical and contractual implementation details for extending individual payment rails fall outside the scope of this document.

 ### Security considerations